benj-lazaro/comptia-linux/README.md

 # Linux Notebook
-Personal Linux notebook
+Linux study notes

 ## What is it?
-A living notebook for the purpose of keeping general knowledge of the Linux OS fresh.
+A living notebook for the purpose of keeping general Linux OS knowledge fresh